Limiting Hamilton-Jacobi Equation for the Large Scale Asymptotics of a Subdiffusion Jump-Renewal Equation: Appendix

-The idea of renormalising by a stationary measure is classical.
-However, as has been shown in~\cite{BLM}, it does not work here because, were a steady state to exist in self-similar variables for our equation, it would be infinite at age $0$, rendering the boundary condition a meaningless ``$\infty = \infty$'' equality.
-We will therefore use a function corresponding to the pseudo-equilibrium of~\cite{BLM}:
+The idea of renormalising the solution of a kinetic equation by a stationary measure and studying some multiplicative perturbation term is classical.
+However, as has been shown in~\cite{BLM}, it cannot be applied here in a straightforward way because, were a steady state to exist in self-similar variables for our equation, it would be infinite at age $0$, rendering the boundary condition a meaningless ``$\infty = \infty$'' equality.
+Let us attempt to remain as close as possible to the underlying principle by using a function that corresponds to the pseudo-equilibrium of~\cite{BLM}.